 Electric Current

 It is known that electrons are in continuous motion within their clouds surrounding the nucleus.
-Under a certain potential difference, protons cannot leave the nucleus, however electrons are able to flow from atom to atom to circulate within the entire material.
-However, this flow of electrons is not the same in any materials, this depends on the atomic and molecular bonds and their distribution.
-Materials in which electrons flow occurs easily to travel throughout the whole body are classified as good electrical conductors; one may mention metallic material such as steel or copper as examples.
-For this reason, one notices that the core of all electric wires is made from copper.
-On another side, materials in which electrons are not able to transfer from atom to atom and molecule to molecule and thus the flow of electrons is not possible, are classified as electrical insulators, such as cork or rubber.
-This is why the copper core of an electric wire is covered by an insulating layer of Polypropylene, to avoid direct contact of the user with the electric field.
+Under a certain potential difference, protons cannot leave the nucleus, however, electrons can flow from atom to atom to circulate within the entire material.
+However, this flow of electrons is not the same in all materials, this depends on the atomic and molecular bonds and their distribution.
+Materials in which electrons flow easily throughout the whole body are classified as good “electrical conductors”; examples include certain metallic materials such as steel or copper.
+This is why the core of all electrical wires is made from copper.
+Conversely, materials in which electrons are not able to transfer from atom to atom and molecule to molecule and thus the flow of electrons is not possible, are called “electrical insulators”, such as cork or rubber.
+This is why the copper core of an electrical wire is covered by an insulating layer of polypropylene, to avoid the user coming into contact with the electric field.